 LRV: 68.79

 Looking for a light blue that’s not going to look too bright in natural lighting?
-Like the two greens above, Hinting Blue is also a soft, muted paint color that looks beautiful on the walls of a modern farmhouse.
+Like the two greens above, Hinting Blue is also a soft, muted paint color.
+And it also looks beautiful on the walls of a modern farmhouse.

 Order a sample of Hinting Blue